Various factors be taken into account when establishing selling prices:

 Keep in mind that for customers, supply chain optimization is invisible back office stuff.
 Price, on the other hand, is a very direct communication act, a way to tell your customer that you consider him/her a king, just as the old proverb goes.

-ERPLY LTD is an international software company, providing a wide range of cloud-based enterprise management software.
+ERPLY is an international software company, providing a wide range of cloud-based enterprise management software.
 Erply’s focus is solutions for scalable businesses such as retail companies and franchise operations.

 Based in New York City, Erply now has over 100,000 stores on its platform, large retail chains such as Elizabeth Arden Retail, Athlete’s Foot, Carat London, Viasat and Rapid Refill.
 Erply is also helping to power international organizations, including UNICEF and United Nations.